-Nowadays, various methodologies aim at studying synchronization for wide classes of nonlinear systems.
-Approaches include Lyapunov methods [9], [10], contraction analysis [11], [12] and passivity and incremental dissipativity [13]-[15] Other authors focus on synchronization of agents whose model appears in canonical control form, also called companion form [16].
-This class of results is known as higherorder synchronization and explicitly exploits the structure of the dynamical model.
+These days, various methodologies aim at studying the synchronization for wide classes of nonlinear systems.
+Approaches include Lyapunov methods [9], [10]; contraction analysis [11], [12]; and passivity and incremental dissipativity [13]-[15].

+Other authors focus on the synchronization of agents whose model appears in the canonical control form, also called companion form [16].
+This class of results is known as higher order synchronization and explicitly exploits the structure of the dynamical model.

-Specifically, Lyapunov methods are considered, among others, in [9], [10], [17]-[22].
+Specifically, Lyapunov methods are considered, among others, in [9], [10], and [17]-[22].
 These papers offer a huge spectrum of approaches for the synchronization problem.
-Without going to much into details, these works explore the possibility to leverage on: bounded Jacobian assumption, linear systems with additional Lipschitz nonlinearity and the existence of the solution of suitable LMIs, hypothesis on inequalities constraints for the nonlinear dynamics, external reference pinner nodes.
+Without going too much into details, these works explore the possibility of leveraging on bounded Jacobian assumption, linear systems with additional Lipschitz nonlinearity, and the existence of the solution of suitable linear matrix inequalities, hypothesis on inequalities constraints for the nonlinear dynamics, and external reference pinner nodes.

-Specifically, consensus among second-order integrators and higher-order integrators has been addressed [23]-[32], following different approaches, such as studying the determinant of the overall networked linear system or via ensuring that the polynomial obtained considering the eigenvalue problem on the companion dynamical systems' matrix and the coupling feedback are Hurwitz.
-One of the motivations behind these studies is related to the fact that several dynamical systems, e.g. mechanical systems, are naturally described in canonical control form and, in particular, higher-order integrators are a more realistic model of mobile robotic vehicles than the simple integrators.
+Specifically, consensus among second-order integrators and higher order integrators has been addressed [23]-[32], following different approaches, such as studying the determinant of the overall networked linear system or via ensuring that the polynomial obtained considering the eigenvalue problem on the companion dynamical systems' matrix and the coupling feedback are Hurwitz.
+One of the motivations behind these studies is related to the fact that several dynamical systems, for example, mechanical systems, are naturally described in canonical control form and, in particular, higher order integrators are a more realistic model of mobile robotic vehicles than the simple integrators.

-The papers reviewed above strongly rely on tools for linear systems or on the specific structure of companion form of higher-order integrators and their extension to nonlinear systems appears to be a non-trivial task.
+The papers reviewed above strongly rely on tools for linear systems or on the specific structure of companion form of higher order integrators, and their extension to nonlinear systems appears to be a nontrivial task.

 Lyapunov methods for second-order integrators are considered in [27] and [28], in which a Lyapunov function specific for the second-order case is adopted.
-A specific second-order integrator Lyapunov approach is also considered in [29], where the presence of an external pinner is also required, while in [30] the specific second-order consensus is considered when bounded control actions are required.
-The case of higher-order systems with nonlinear dynamics is instead studied in [32].
-In that paper, the specific cases of first-order and second-order nonlinear systems are considered and, for these two cases, two suitable Lyapunov functions are introduced to prove convergence.
-The extension to higher-order nonlinear dynamics is not addressed in this work.
-In general, although these papers allow to consider nonlinear dynamics via a Lyapunov function, the results appear to be specific to the order and the problem considered and, therefore, not straightforward to scale to any arbitrary system's order.
+A specific second-order integrator Lyapunov approach is also considered in [29], where the presence of an external pinner is also required, whereas in [30], the specific second-order consensus is considered when bounded control actions are required.
+The case of higher order systems with nonlinear dynamics is instead studied in [32].
+In that paper, the specific cases of first-order and second-order